elyosemite/Yosef/README.md

 ## Database

-To facilitate easy setup and development, the project currently uses **SQLite3**.
+To facilitate easy setup and development, the project currently uses **PostgreSQL**.

-### Future Roadmap

-Our goal is to be production-ready.
-The following database support is planned for the near future:

-  * **PostgreSQL:** Will be supported as the primary relational database for robust, production-grade data persistence.
-  * **Redis:** Will be integrated for high-performance caching to reduce database load and improve response times.

 ## Getting Started